gomorpheus/morpheus-msdns-plugin/README.md

 - The RPC SERVER computer object should be trusted for delegation for all Kerberos Services on the AWS Directory Service domain controllers.
 This can be performed using AD Users and Computers to modify the properties of the RPC SERVER Computer object.
 Right click the computer object, select properties and open the Delegation tab.
 Select the Radio button **Trust this computer for delegation to any service (Kerberos Only).
 Click OK to Save

 Note it is possible to finely tune the delegation so that the RPC SERVER computer object can only delegate to specific services if this is required.

+### Using Morpheus Agent as Rpc Transport
+This feature is available in Morpheus 6.3.3 and above.

+When using the Agent as the Rpc Transport you will need a Managed Windows Instance joined to the Active Directory Domain you wish to manage.
+The Managed Instance/Server must have the Morpheus Agent configured to logon as the DNS Service Account.
+Enter the full qualified hostname of the Server Object in the RPC SERVER textbox.
+If the server cannot be located witha  configured Agent and error message is displayed.
+Check the server name is correct.

+Using the agent as Rpc Transport in this way overcomes Kerberos Delegation issues and has a huge performance benefit as data is transported via RabbitMQ